-Just a few days prior to the World Health Assembly (which is taking place this week, 21st-26th May 2018), the Director-General of the WHO, Dr Tedros Adhanom Ghebreyesus made a global call for action towards a disease that can be eliminated - cervical cancer.
-He expressed the need for global coordinated action of multilateral agencies and the private sector, who are the manufacturers of vaccines, diagnostics, and treatments.
+Prior to the World Health Assembly in 2018, the Director-General of the WHO, Dr Tedros Adhanom Ghebreyesus made a global call for action regarding a disease that has the potential to be eliminated - cervical cancer.
+He expressed the need for a global coordinated initiative of multilateral agencies and the private sector, who are the manufacturers of vaccines, diagnostics, and treatments.

-Cervical cancer is one of the most preventable and treatable forms of cancer if detected and managed early.
-Yet one woman dies of cervical cancer every two minutes and of those that die, 9 in 10 live in poor countries.
+Cervical cancer has long been one of the most preventable and treatable forms of cancer if detected and managed early.
+Yet in 2018 one woman died of cervical cancer every two minutes and of those that died, 9 in 10 lived in poor countries (1).
 The Human Papilloma Virus (HPV) vaccine is very effective and has the ability to save millions of lives (as nearly all cases of cervical cancer are caused by HPV), but access is problematic.
-Dr Tedros has called for all girls globally to be vaccinated against HPV and that every woman over 30 years is screened and treated for pre-cancerous lesions.
+In 2018, Dr Tedros called for all girls globally to be vaccinated against HPV and that every woman over 30 years old is screened and treated for precancerous lesions.